conduktor/conduktor-docs/docs/gateway/get-started/kubernetes.md

 #### Default Configuration:

 1. Assumes a local installation on minikube
-2. Deploys a single Kafka broker
+2. Deploys a single kafka broker
+3. Deploys a single Zookeeper instance
-2. Deploys 2 instances of Gateway
+4. Deploys 2 instances of Gateway
-3. Deploys Interceptor ?
+5. Deploys Interceptor ?
-4. Gateway is accessible on port 9099
+6. Gateway is accessible on port 9099
-5. Gateway admin is accessible on port 8888
+7. Gateway admin is accessible on port 8888

 #### Deploying against and existing Kafka cluster